Best General Liability Insurance Companies for Small Businesses in Illinois

 Where The Hartford performs best:

-• Professional service and healthcare businesses in Illinois
+• Professional service and health care businesses

 Where The Hartford performs less competitively: